-NO NEW CAR PARKS WILL BE PERMITTED ON SITES WITHIN THE [Delete: CORE OF THE CENTRAL AREA] PRIMARY SHOPPING AREAS OF BRADFORD CITY CENTRE AS DEFINED ON THE PROPOSALS MAP.
+NO NEW CAR PARKS WILL BE PERMITTED ON SITES WITHIN THE PRIMARY SHOPPING AREAS OF BRADFORD CITY CENTRE AS DEFINED ON THE PROPOSALS MAP.

 8.75 Bradford City Centre is the largest central shopping area in the district.
-In order to maximise its attractiveness as a safe and pleasant place to shop, the Council wishes to increase its focus as a pedestrian area and discourage the penetration of the [Delete: core] primary shopping areas by vehicles.
-This objective would be undermined if additional car parking facilities were to be provided and accessed within the [Delete: central] primary shopping areas.
-[Delete: Although the proposed Broadway Development is situated within the core area, its car parking facilities are accessed from outside the core area.]
+In order to maximise its attractiveness as a safe and pleasant place to shop, the Council wishes to increase its focus as a pedestrian area and discourage the penetration of the primary shopping areas by vehicles.
+This objective would be undermined if additional car parking facilities were to be provided and accessed within the primary shopping areas.
 Additional short stay car parks, serving the whole of the city centre, will be permitted so long as these are accessed from outside the primary shopping areas.